JeanKwon/Context-Aware-Hybrid-Object-Detection-for-Autonomous-Vehicle-Perception/README.md

 More information about the project or required software can be found [here: ](https://jeankwon.github.io/ECM202A_2025Fall_Project_8/)

-Make sure to check the port and IP address of your set up and update the corresponding fields in the script.
+Make sure to check the port and IP address of your set up and update the corresponding fields in the script. frames directory have some example jepg images that can be used.

 On the A6000 machine, run:
 ```